phoenixlai833/Joey-Phoenix/docs/step-5.md

 **4.** Save and refresh the browser.
 Changes should execute on the homepage as so:
 ![homepage css](../assets/images/homepage_css.png)

 And you're done!
 You have completed all the sections of the guide and covered the basics of how to implement Express in a static Node.js application.
-We hope that this documentation has been helpful and happy developing!
+We hope that this documentation has been helpful and happy developing.